v-fearam/adf-databricks-example/Readme.md

 Then the databricks notebook is executed, but so far is a simple notebook.
 The execution could be check, but it is doing nothing.

 ### 9. Execute in database

+Navigate to the resource group using the SQL Database-Query Editor again, and execute the following query to retrieve the most common male names used in New York in 2021

 ```sql